-7 Experiments
+4 Experiments

-7.1 Comparison with Model Checking DPNs
+4.1 Comparison with Model Checking DPNs

 From Table 1, we can see that our algorithm performs consistently better in terms of time and memory than translating SM-DPNs into standard DPNs and applying the LTL algorithm for standard DPNs from [25].
 We highlighted some cases where our algorithm performed significantly better.
-For example, when a SM-DPN contains 3 processes, 129 standard rules and 2 self-modifying rules, our direct LTL model checking took 769.27 seconds (~13 minutes), while the model checking of an equivalent DPN took almost 2 days.
-On average, our algorithm is 468 times faster for 3 self-modifying rules, and 95 times faster for 2 self-modifying rules.
+For example, when a SM-DPN contains 3 processes, 129 standard rules and 2 self-modifying rules, our direct LTL model checking took 769.27 seconds (\sim 13 minutes), while the naive approach took almost 2 days.
+The DPN approach timed out and required too much memory in a lot of cases, taking more than 10 hours to complete.
+Whereas our approach could finish model checking in a few minutes for most cases.